Social Security Number/Name No-Match Update

 2. Do not assume a no-match indicates an employee is not employment eligible and that you are employing that person in violation of federal law, which forbids employers from continuing to employ persons knowing they are not employment eligible.
 Various typographical and reporting errors, for example, can cause a no-match.

-3. It is unknown what, if any, response SSA may have for employers who do not respond to these no-match letters or do not respond as requested by SSA, what response other agencies such as IRS might have, or whether information about no-matches may come into the possession of Immigration and Customs Enforcement (ICE).
+3. It is unknown what, if any, response federal agencies may have for employers who do not respond to no-match letters or do not respond as requested by SSA, what response other agencies such as IRS might have, or whether information about no-matches may come into the possession of Immigration and Customs Enforcement (ICE).

-4. FELS and other employer-oriented consulting entities have suggested employers coping with past no-match situations give to affected employees letters directing them to resolve the situation with SSA, as an employer cannot resolve a no-match for an employee.
+4. Should large-scale no-match outreach resume, FELS and other employer-assisting entities have in the past suggested employers coping with past no-match situations give to affected employees letters directing them to resolve the situation with SSA, as an employer cannot resolve a no-match for an employee.
 However, an employer directing an employee to resolve a discrepancy (and the employee cannot resolve it because the employee lacks employment eligibility) could face a situation where the employer’s knowledge of the employee’s inability to do so might constitute constructive knowledge of the employee’s lack of legal status if a card containing the discrepant SSN was used as a List C document to demonstrate employment eligibility on that employee’s Form I-9.

 You are not required, either by the new SSA no-match letters or elsewhere in federal law, to access BSO or SSA’s Social Security Number Verification System to learn the identities of employees whose names and SSNs don’t match SSA’s records.
 If you have received the SSA letter, however, you should as noted above not ignore its implication: that affected employees might have provided you with fraudulent SSN/name combinations when hired.